 Sensible Micro is a Hybrid Distributor:

 On the independent side, Sensible Micro has invested in an in-house, technically-advanced anti-counterfeit testing and inspection lab.
 Our supplier network has been through 15 years of scrubbing and we are continuously monitoring to assure we always have the most updated and accurate information regarding vendor performance.
 Additionally, we can help buyers circumvent the vetting process and even aid in vendor consolidation.
 In more recent years, we’ve been working hard to build out a diverse authorized line card to help customers lower cost and have more flexible inventory options.
 We also offer custom-stocking programs for just-in-time (JIT) delivery protocols.
-Since we source parts from within our vetted and authorized supply chain network, it's like we do the vetting process for you.
+Since we buy electronic components from within our vetted and authorized supply chain network, it's like we do the vetting process for you.